A follow-up to the Beyond Growth Conference (European Parliament, Brussels, May 2023) from a grassroots and local government perspective

 Together we will ask what it takes from everyone - citizens, communities, local governments and policymakers - to localise a strong and improved European Green Deal right where we live, giving a wide choice of alternative lifestyles and the agency for collective sustainability action to everyone.

-ECOLISE will share the results of its policy flagship project “10 Theses on transformative community-led local development policies”.
+ECOLISE will share the results of its policy flagship project "10 Theses on transformative community-led local development policies".
 You can expect insights into community-led initiatives from permaculture, transition networks and eco-villages as the fertile soil of social change, as real-life examples of what a good life beyond growth can look like, already today.
-We will also present the #10theses manifesto with crucial policy asks for thriving communities.
+We will also present the "Time for collective action manifesto" with crucial policy asks for thriving communities.

 ICLEI will share its work from the Sustainable Just Cities Platform, (ii) launch its paper on a just transition in cities; (iii) present its findings on collaboration between local governments and community-led initiatives; and (iv) present results from an initial round of (fair) local green deal processes in European cities.